Mark-MDO47/ArduinoClass/03_SonarRangeDetector/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/1/11/Theramin-Alexandra-Stepanoff-1930.jpg/220px-Theramin-Alexandra-Stepanoff-1930.jpg "from wikimedia.org an image of Alexandra Stepanoff playing the theremin on NBC Radio in 1930")

-Essentially, we will start with the *.ino file from 02 Part D and replace the USB serial commands with detection of hand position by the HC-SR04.
+Essentially, we will start with the DemoReel.ino file from 02 Part D and replace the USB serial commands with detection of hand position by the HC-SR04.

 ## Circuit
 [Top](#notes "Top")